Income Tax Return Filing for Futures and Options (F&O) Traders (2026 Guide)

 Treatment of Expenses and Brokerage Charges

-- Brokerage and transaction charges.
+- Brokerage charges

-- Internet and electricity.
+- Internet and software costs

-- Depreciation on a laptop or a desktop.
+- Depreciation on devices

 Taxation on F&O Profits and Losses